-- 1. Local grower ownership of livestock, corn processing, and grain operations. - 2.
-New sources of capital and lendable funds for start-up and growth businesses. - 3.
-The Commodity Credit Corporation loan program for farmer investment new construction or expansion of value-added enterprises. - 4.
-USDA Rural Economic Community Development Funds to be prioritized towards farmer owned valueadded systems. - 5.
-An investment tax credit to support farmer owned value-added initiatives. - 6.
-Further development of USDA programs that provide technical assistance, business planning, feasibility studies, market research and development, technology, coordination for farmer owned facilities. - 7.
+- 1. Infrastructure investment for improved internet service in rural areas nationwide.
+(Int.
+2021) - 2.
+Local grower ownership of livestock, corn processing, and grain operations. - 3.
+New sources of capital and lendable funds for start-up and growth businesses. - 4.
+The Commodity Credit Corporation loan program for farmer investment new construction or expansion of value-added enterprises. - 5.
+USDA Rural Economic Community Development Funds to be prioritized towards farmer owned value-added systems. - 6.
+An investment tax credit to support farmer owned value-added initiatives. - 7.
+Further development of USDA programs that provide technical assistance, business planning, feasibility studies, market research and development, technology, coordination for farmer owned facilities. - 8.
 Studies which show what corn processing can do for infrastructures and jobs in rural America.
-These studies should qualify for USDA value-added grant funding. - 8.
-Full funding for USDA Rural Development Value Added Producer Grant Program. - 9.
-Strong involvement by USDA Rural Development State Offices in the development and scoring of applications of USDA Value-Added grants programs. - 10.
-Implementation of the "rural economic development component" within the Farm Bill that would help create new corn utilization. - 11.
-Rural development grants language that encourages innovative value added efforts that do not depend on construction of facilities and supports market systems between producers and end users. - 12.
-Amending IRS Code Section 521, the certification criteria for producer cooperatives, to certify cooperatives in which more than 50% of the ownership and control is held by producers. - 13.
-Amending federal law to define a producer owned or controlled business as more than 50% producerowned or controlled for purposes of producer entities under federal tax, securities, and antitrust laws.
+These studies should qualify for USDA value-added grant funding. - 9.
+Full funding for USDA Rural Development Value Added Producer Grant Program. - 10.
+Strong involvement by USDA Rural Development State Offices in the development and scoring of applications of USDA Value-Added grants programs. - 11.
+Implementation of the "rural economic development component" within the Farm Bill that would help create new corn utilization. - 12.
+Rural development grants language that encourages innovative value added efforts that do not depend on construction of facilities and supports market systems between producers and end users. - 13.
+Amending IRS Code Section 521, the certification criteria for producer cooperatives, to certify cooperatives in which more than 50% of the ownership and control is held by producers.

-Provide exemption for antitrust purposes similar to Capper Volstead exemption but without entity restrictions.

-- 14. Amending IRS Code to allow a cooperative or other producer business entity to convert to a newly eligible business structure without a liquidation tax being imposed if, after the reorganization, a majority of the governance and financial rights are held by producers of agricultural products. - 15.
+- 14. Amending federal law to define a producer owned or controlled business as more than 50% producerowned or controlled for purposes of producer entities under federal tax, securities, and antitrust laws.
+Provide exemption for antitrust purposes similar to Capper Volstead exemption but without entity restrictions. - 15.
+Amending IRS Code to allow a cooperative or other producer business entity to convert to a newly eligible business structure without a liquidation tax being imposed if, after the reorganization, a majority of the governance and financial rights are held by producers of agricultural products. - 16.
 Allowing cooperatives and producers entities with proper disclosure to raise money for a capital improvement from patrons and certain qualified investors as certified by the securities division of any state without federal registration.
-Exempt producer owned or controlled businesses from federal SEC reporting requirements unless securities are traded on a national public exchange. - 16.
-Prohibit the taking of property by eminent domain for private economic development. - 17.
+Exempt producer owned or controlled businesses from federal SEC reporting requirements unless securities are traded on a national public exchange. - 17.
+Prohibiting the taking of property by eminent domain for private economic development. - 18.
 The important work of USDA Rural Development to improve the quality of life and increase economic opportunity in rural America.
 Encourage the long-term funding of the grant, loan and loan guarantee programs administered by USDA Rural Development.